TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/4-FirstExtension/2-create-folder-structure-and-configuration-files.rst

 =========================================

 The configuration file named :file:`ext_emconf.php` is required by TYPO3 in legacy non-Composer installations.
-It is recommended to keep this files in all extensions that are being published.
+It is recommended to keep this file in all extensions that are being published.

 he file is located in the extension's